PrithivirajDamodaran/SPLADERunner/README.md

 *Thanks to [Nils Reimers](https://www.linkedin.com/in/reimersnils/) for the trolls :-) and for all the timely inputs especially around evaluation*

+## What is it?

-Ultra-lite &amp; Super-fast Python wrapper for the unofficial implementation of SPLADEv2 (SParse Lexical And Expanion) models for your search & retrieval pipelines.
+A Ultra-lite &amp; Super-fast Python wrapper for the [independent implementation of SPLADEv2 (SParse Lexical And Expanion) models](https://github.com/PrithivirajDamodaran/SPLADEv2) for your search & retrieval pipelines.
 Implementation is based on SPLADEv2 paper: https://arxiv.org/abs/2109.10086 with some minor tweaks.

 1. ⚡ **Ultra-lite & Superfast**:
     - **No Torch or Transformers** needed.
 Runs on CPU.